GerroDen/forge-sandbox/README.md

 4. `npm run forge-register` registers a new app for this project in [your developer console](https://developer.atlassian.com/console/myapps/)
 5. `npm run forge-deploy` deploys the backend functions to the Atlassian Forge platform
 6. `npm run forge-install` install the app into a specific Atlassian Cloud application instance, in this case a Jira Cloud instance
-7. `npm run forge-tunnel` start a tunnel for local development with hot-reload to the deployed application ([see docs for more information](https://developer.atlassian.com/platform/forge/tunneling/))
+7. `npm run forge-tunnel` start a tunnel for local development with hot-reload to the deployed application with docker ([see docs for more information](https://developer.atlassian.com/platform/forge/tunneling/))
+8. `npm run forge-tunnel:local` starts the same tunnel _without_ docker but requires Node 16
-8. `npm run dev` starts watcher and dev server during development
+9. `npm run dev` starts watcher and dev server during development

 # IDE setup